 SEOversite Newsletter #16 – Don’t SEOverspend

 Here at SEOversite, we are “The Guardian Angel Watching Over Your Online Presence,” floating among the clouds in the great blue beyond that is digital marketing, steering our clients clear of the turbulent tempests of poorly performing, unvetted vendors and service providers.
-Oftentimes, however, we land on one shoulder as your good conscience, helping you fight the devilish temptation on your other shoulder from convincing you to make a misguided investment in your digital marketing by either spending too much, or not spending enough, on your website’s monthly search engine optimization.
+Oftentimes, however, we land on one shoulder as your good conscience, helping you fight the devilish temptation on your other shoulder from convincing you to make a misguided investment in your digital marketing and SEO budget by either spending too much or not spending enough, on your website’s monthly search engine optimization.

-Before we can roll up the sleeves of our flowing white robes and get to work sourcing proposals from our angelic preferred vendors, we schedule a short call to develop a working knowledge of your business, goals and budgets.
+Before we can roll up the sleeves of our flowing white robes and get to work sourcing proposals from our angelic preferred vendors, we schedule a short call to develop a working knowledge of your business, goals, and budgets.

 One of the most common questions business owners ask us is, “What should I spend on SEO every month?”
 The answer could be as subjective as the question: A lot?
 A little?
 Just enough?
 These words mean different things to different people just as budgets differ from business to business.
 Nevertheless, a pragmatic, didactic approach to discovering your needs, along with a basic understanding of the concept of organic SEO, PPC or website design, can illuminate the appropriate monthly “spend” to produce a long-term return on investment.
 Read on for a journey to digital budgeting nirvana.